C-par/Foundational-Install_Debian12/README.md

 > [!IMPORTANT]
-### [Install Fail2Ban](https://christitus.com/linux-security-mistakes/#google_vignette)

-3. Fail2Ban is one of the best programs that is installed in every single Linux server I have EVER installed.
+> Fail2Ban is one of the best programs that is installed in every single Linux server I have EVER installed.
 This program is a intrusion prevention utility.
-Most install it, but forget to configure and use it.
+Most install it, but forget to
+> configure and use it.
 These are the settings I like to use.
+### [Install Fail2Ban](https://christitus.com/linux-security-mistakes/#google_vignette)

+> Install code below:
 - `sudo apt install fail2ban`

-4. Enabling Fail2Ban
+> Enabling Fail2Ban.
+Install code below:
 - `sudo systemctl enable fail2ban`
 - `sudo systemctl start fail2ban`